joycewamocho/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 14-findthatword Display lines containing the pattern “root” from the file /etc/passwd

 file 15-countthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd

+file 16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.